McLarenCollege/foundations_public/join-method.md

 ```js
 let chars = ['a', 'b', 'c']
 ```
-Create a function that uses the .join method to produce the following string.
+Create a function that uses the .join method to return the following string.
 ```js
 'a,b,c abc a-b-c'
 ```